interferopy/interferopy/README.md

 ### Fitting the dust continuum

 * Fit a modified black body emission to the observed dust continuum emission points.
+The code is available in [dust_continuum_fitting.py](examples/dust_continuum_fitting.py).
 Takes into account the cosmic microwave background heating and contrast.
 Free fitting parameters are the dust mass, the dust temperature, and the spectral emissivity (slope beta), or a subsample of those.
 The dust mass affects the overall scaling, the temperature affects the peak position, and beta affects the Rayleigh-Jeans tail slope.\
 [![dust_continuum_fluxes](examples/thumbnails/dust_continuum_fluxes.png)](examples/plots/dust_continuum_fluxes.pdf)

 ### Technical plots